enso-org/enso/doc/design/type-system/type-discipline.md

 - Computation defaults to strict.

 - Laziness and Strictness is controlled by the type.

-- Representation polymorphism is used under the hood to provide good performance, but is never exposed to the user.
-The correct representation is picked by default.
-The selection is between all the levities provided by GHC, including lifted and unlifted as well as boxed and unboxed.

 - Type definitions are, by default, desugared to open polymorphic rows.